“Advocates of valuable design and construction thinking”

 By following these values, Constructive Deconstruction will begin to build a resourceful body of design and construction thinking that is receptive to all parties involved in place-making, helping to support their continued professional development and personal business productivity in the long term.

 Thomas Denhardt – Author and Creative Director

 With over a decade of experience established in both the design and construction industries through academia, professional writing and architectural practice, it was an instinctive transition to harness the power of technology and launch the Constructive Deconstruction platform.
 Now a licensed New Zealand Commercial-Industrial Architect in Auckland city with a strong proclivity towards Urbanism, I am completely invested in the inherent responsibility that design and construction bears in formulating our physical world.
 Being the spearhead of the Constructive Deconstruction vision, one could say I not only talk the talk, but also walk the walk.

-If you would like to know more, please visit the contact page.
+If you would like to know more, please visit our Contact page found here.